Volume 7, Issue 1 (Vol 7, No 1 2026) 2026, 7(1): 2-19 | Back to browse issues page

 URL: http://jeche.ir/article-1-419-en.html

-1- Department of Preschool Education, University of Rehabilitation and Social Health Sciences, Tehran, Iran
+1- Department of Preschool Education, Faculty of Behavioral Sciences and Mental Health, University of Social Welfare And Rehabilitation Sciences, Tehran, Iran.

-2- Department of Preschool Education, University of Rehabilitation and Social Health Sciences, Tehran, Iran.
+3- Department of Preschool Education, Faculty of Behavioral Sciences and Mental Health, University of Social Welfare and Rehabilitation Sciences, Tehran, Iran.

-Research Methods: This is a descriptive-correlational study.
-The statistical population consisted of all preschool children in kindergartens in Rumshkan city during the 2021-2022 academic year.
-Based on Morgan's table, a sample of 288 children was selected using the cluster sampling method.
-Data collection was performed using the Quay and Peterson Behavioral Problems Questionnaire (1996), Olson et al.’s Family Structure (FACES) Questionnaire (1985), and a researcher-made Socio-Economic Status (SES) Scale (2022).
-Data analysis was carried out using simultaneous regression analysis.
+Research Methods This is a descriptive-correlational study.
+The study population consisted of all preschool children from kindergartens in Rumeshkan county during 2021-2022.
+Of these, 288 children were selected using the cluster sampling method.
+Data collection was performed using Quay and Peterson’s Revised Behavior Problem Checklist (RBPC), Olson et al.’s Family Adaptability and Cohesion Evaluation Scale (FACES-III), and Ghodratnama et al.’s Socio-Economic Status Scale.
+Data analysis was carried out using simultaneous multiple regression analysis.

 Type of Study: Research | Subject: Special